juve/rvgahp/README.md

 ![rvgahp design](doc/rvgahp.png)

-The rvgahp_ce uses SSH to establish a secure connection to the submit host.
+The CE daemon uses SSH to establish a secure connection to the submit host.
 The SSH connection starts a helper process that listens on a UNIX domain socket for connections.
 If the SSH session gets disconnected, the CE immediately reconnects.
-When a remote GAHP job is submitted, the GridManager launches an rvgahp_proxy process to communicate with the GAHP servers.
+When a remote GAHP job is submitted, the GridManager launches an proxy process to start and communicate with the GAHP servers.
 The proxy connects to the helper and sends the name of the GAHP to start (batch_gahp for job submission or condor_ft-gahp for file transfer).
-The helper forwards the request to the CE, which forks the GAHP and connects it to the SSH process using a socketpair.
-Once this is done, it immediately establishes another SSH connection to the submit host.
+The helper forwards the request to the CE, which forks the appropriate GAHP and connects it to the SSH process using a socketpair.
+Once this is done, the CE immediately establishes another SSH connection to the submit host.
 The proxy copies its stdin from the GridManager to the helper, and data from the helper to stdout and back to the GridManager.
 The helper passes data to the SSH process, and the SSH process passes data to the GAHP.
 Once all connections are established, the job execution proceeds.
 When the GridManager is done, the GAHP servers exit and the connections are torn down.

 Configuration
 -------------